Dirtybird Records: History

 The first release on Dirtybird was The Southern Draw EP by Justin Martin and Sammy D. The label celebrated its 10th anniversary in 2015 with a compilation album and the first annual Dirtybird Campout festival in California later that same year.
 In 2013, VonStroke opened offices in Los Angeles to help expand the label's roster.
 Claude VonStroke picks all the music and is well known for breaking new artists and frequently signs music by unknown producers.
 The current label manager is Deron Delgado.

 On October 20, 2022, Dirtybird was acquired by EMPIRE.
-Per the terms of the deal, EMPIRE now owns the entirety of the Dirtybird brand, including includes Dirtybird's back catalog and all future releases, minus Dirtybird's live events.
+Per the terms of the deal, EMPIRE now owns the entirety of the Dirtybird brand, including Dirtybird's back catalog and all future releases, minus Dirtybird's live events.
+Moody Jones serves as the president.